JunjieXia14/stClinic/README.md

 ## More tutorials

-Three more detailed and step-by-step tutorials are introduced in the `Tutorials/notebook` folder to demonstrate how to implement stClinic:
+Three more detailed tutorials and further visualization are introduced in the `Tutorials/notebook` folder to demonstrate how to implement stClinic:

 * Tutorial 1: Integrating 4 DLPFC slices of homogeneous tissue.
 * Tutorial 2: Integrating 2 breast cancer slices of heterogeneous tissues.